gravitational/slackbot/README.md

 ## Intro

-`slackbot` is an automated Bot for Slack that connects to PagerDuty to provide some basic self-service Support features to Customers.
+`slackbot` is an automated Bot for Slack that connects to PagerDuty to provide some basic self-service and oncall Support features to Customers.

 ## Settings

 In order to do so a few basic requirements needs to be setup and configured via environment variables:

 | Variable Name | Description | Example |
 |---------------|-------------|---------|
 | CUSTOMER_NAME | Arbitrary name used in messages and needed to identify the customer requesting support | "Awesome Customer Brand" |